kartik-v/bootstrap-fileinput/README.md

 ## Plugin Options
 The plugin supports these following options:

+### language
+_string_ language configuration for the plugin to enable the plugin to display messages for your locale (you must set the ISO code for the language).
+You can have multiple language widgets on the same page.
+The locale JS file for the language code must be defined as mentioned in the translations section.
+The file must be loaded after `fileinput.js`.

 ### showCaption
 _boolean_ whether to display the file caption.
 Defaults to `true`.